 Membership step: Jewelry and watch sector organisation with materials in RJC scope (gold, silver" PG Ms, diamonds, sapphires, emeralds, rubies) joins RJC by submitting application form and paying the fee.
-Member should be certified
+Member should be certified within 2 years of joining the RJC.

-• Member prepares for an audit by carrying out an RJC provided self-assessment guide against RJC CoP (mandatory) and RJC CoC (voluntary) standards.
-COP and CoC audits can be combined but CoC
+- Member prepares for an audit by carrying out an RJC provided self-assessment guide against RJC CoP (mandatory) and RJC CoC (voluntary) standards.
+COP and CoC audits can be combined but CoC audit cannot precede CoC one - RJC Training Unit and Helpdesk offers free training and support for self-assessment.

-· Once the auditor is chosen, the self-assessment is-sent for its review to decide on the 'audit scope'.

-• During the audit, the auditor verifies the conformity of the member with COP and CoC provisions (if latter is applicable).
-Non-conformances and now to address them with an appropriate corrective
+- Member hires an RJC-.approved auditor to conduct an RJC audit . - · Once the auditor is chosen, the self-assessment is-sent for its review to decide on the 'audit scope'. - Suitable auditor for audit is agreed. - During the audit, the auditor verifies the conformity of the member with COP and CoC provisions (if latter is applicable).
+Non-conformances and now to address them with an appropriate corrective action plan are noted and explained.

-After the audit, the auditor gives the member the audit report, which includes details of non-

-• Member develops a corrective action plan and gets it approved by the auditor, to show how they are

-Once the member accepts the findings and signs the Declaration the auditor sends the RJC the audit report (in the template pack provided by RJC) which includes the audit findings and the auditor's recommendation for issuing an RJC (CoP and CoC, if the latter is applicable) certificate(s), in a
+- After the audit, the auditor gives the member the audit report, which includes details of nonconformances found. - Member develops a corrective action plan and gets it approved by the auditor, to show how they are going to close those non-conformances before the next audit. - Once the member accepts the findings and signs the Declaration the auditor sends the RJC the audit report (in the template pack provided by RJC) which includes the audit findings and the auditor's recommendation for issuing an RJC (CoP and CoC, if the latter is applicable) certificate(s), in a document called the 'statement of conformance'.